EqualExperts/agents-behave/blog.md

 Additionally, we aim to illustrate the application of Behavior-Driven Development (BDD) in the testing process of conversational assistants.
 By incorporating BDD, we can create more structured and user-centric tests, enhancing the reliability and effectiveness of our conversational interfaces.

-You can find the complete code for this example in the [agents_behave](
+You can find the complete code for this example in the [agents_behave](https://github.com/EqualExperts/agents-behave).

 ## The Objective